Officers, N.C.O.s and Men of the 1st Battalion, Buried in Tuileries British Cemetery

 Grave: Sp.
 Mem.
 E. 5.
 Killed in Action: 12 April 1915 Age: 22

 Personal: Peter was born in St Peter’s Parish, Birkenhead, Cheshire, on 1st January 1894, the son of Peter and Elizabeth (née Allen ?)
 Green.
-He had a younger brother, Edward James Green (see below), and a sister, Mary Emily.
+He had a younger brother, Edward James Green (see below), and two younger sisters, Emily and Rose Elizabeth

 Edwards attended St. Peter’s Schools, Birkenhead and before his enlistment was employed as a “Carter“.
 [Source: ‘De Ruvigny’s Roll of Honour, 1914-1919′]